-SEO can benefit your website and overall business in a number of ways, including:
+SEO optimization can benefit your website and overall business in a number of ways, including the following:

 Increasing Organic Traffic

 A well-optimized website that consistently follows SEO best practices will continuously grow its organic traffic over time.
-By improving your website’s visibility in relevant search results, more users will find your content visit your website.
+By improving your website’s visibility in relevant search results, you enable more users to find your content and visit your website.

-But remember, SEO is a long term strategy that proves to be more effective over time as seen in a case study done by Search Engine Land.
+But remember, SEO is a long-term strategy that proves to be more effective over time, and so-called ‘Black Hat’ tactics are no match for a long-term strategy.